 Mooloolaba is a popular beach destination on the Sunshine Coast and is one of the best getaways near Brisbane.
 This laid back coastal town has a range of attractions, making it ideal for a short break.

-During the summer months no doubt you’ll spend your days on the beach, swimming, SUPing or even surfing.
+During the summer months, no doubt you’ll spend your days on the beach, swimming, SUPing or even surfing.
 Mooloolaba is also home to one of Australia’s top dive spots, Ex-HMAS Brisbane.
-Other things to do include a visit to the popular SeaLife aquarium, hire a jet ski boat or join a fishing charter group.
+Other things to do include visiting the popular SeaLife aquarium, hiring a jet ski boat, or joining a fishing charter group.

-Along the esplanade, there are several shops to browse through as well as some great restaurants, cafés and bars.
+Along the esplanade, there are several shops to browse through and some great restaurants, cafés and bars.
 Here you will also find accommodation galore, including some great family friendly self contained apartments as well as swanky hotel rooms.

 Mooloolaba is also well positioned for exploring all the other local attractions around the Sunshine Coast.